-Our Public Policy Advocacy Policy (last updated and published 2023) is approved and monitored by the Stewardship Committee CEO.
-Our approach to sustainability includes a strong commitment to proactive engagement with corporate and other issuers, and engagement with public policy makers.
+Our Stewardship Policy, (last updated and published 2024), has a dedicated section for Public Policy Advocacy and is approved and monitored by the Stewardship Committee CEO.
+Our approach to sustainability includes a strong commitment to proactive engagement with corporate and other issuers, and engagement with publicpolicy makers.
 This document describes (1) our core commitment to public policy engagement related to our sustainability goals, (2) our key policy advocacy objectives for the sustainability agenda, and (3) our advocacy approach, governance and partners.